 In the CloudFormation UI, review and customize the settings for the cluster.
 Most of the defaults are sufficient for testing scenarios.
-However, it's important to select your SSH Key so you'll be able to connect to the Kubernetes master node later, and to set CockroachDB Version to v1.0.6.
+However, it's important to select your SSH Key so you'll be able to connect to the Kubernetes master node later, and to set CockroachDB Version to the v2.0 option.

 You may also want to:

 - Change the AWS region where the cluster will run.
 The default region is US West.
 Note that some instance types may not be available in some regions.